Easy Kids Breakfast: Banana Pancakes Recipe

 Yes, a 6-month-old can have pancakes, provided they are made with baby-friendly ingredients and are soft and easy to chew.
 Baby pancakes should be free from added sugar, salt, and honey.
 Making pancakes with fruit, such as bananas, and using baby formula or breast milk instead of cow's milk can make them suitable for this age.
 Always supervise your baby while eating and ensure the pancakes are cut into small, manageable pieces.

-Yes, bananas are a great option for 6-month-old babies starting on solid foods.
+Yes, bananas are an excellent option for 6-month-old babies starting on solid foods.
 They are soft, easy to digest, and rich in nutrients like potassium and fibre.

 How to make baby pancakes with baby formula?